 Located on the Gospel wall of the chancel, the remarkable “green and gold” organ case is in the Louis XV style and made of pine.
 Dating back to 1745, it received its instrument in 1855.
 It features 38 stops over 3 manuals and pedals.
-In 1900, the pipework was classified by the Historic Monuments Commission as was the organ case in 1978.

 For esthetic reasons, an identical organ case was added on the opposite side – the Epistle Wall – to face each other.
 This addition is a fake organ: although its organ case is identical in its layout and features with the same painted and sculpted decoration, it is to this day empty!